 - "W" is short for "Watts", a unit of power.
 One Watt is a Joule of energy per second.

 - "m" is short for "meter", and "m^2" is short for meter × meter, or meters squared, or square meters, a unit of surface area.

 - ETRN (W/m^2)

 - Same as ETR except on a surface normal to the sun's rays.

 - Same as ETR except at the earth's surface.

 - Notes on the Data

-- On a 24-hour clock, midnight is 00:00, the start of a new day.
-The hours (time of day) in the table run from 1:00 (1 a.m. local standard time) to 00:00 (midnight), the start of the next day.
-Each observation represents a one-hour average, and each hour listed in the table represents the end of a 1-hour averaging period.
-For example, in the first row of data, for which the hour is 1:00 (1 a.m.), the observations are averaged over the 1-hour period from midnight to 1 a.m.
+- On a 24-hour clock, midnight is 00:00 and is the start of a new day.
+The hours (time of day) in the table run from 1:00 (1 a.m. local standard time) to 00:00 (midnight) at the start of the next day.
+Each hour represents the end of a 1-hour period over which observations in the table are averaged.
+For example, solar radiation intensity data in the first row of observations, for which the hour is 1:00 (1 a.m.), consists of averages over the 1-hour period from midnight to 1 a.m.

 - In their original form (downloaded from the National Solar Radiation Database), the data included zenith angle but not sun angle.
 Because of the way sun angle and the zenith angle are defined, their sum is always 90°.
 Hence, it's easy to compute the sun angle from the zenith angle: sun angle = 90° − zenith angle.
 I did that and added sun angle to the data table.